-- Theology/theologies embedded in a culture of colonisation and 'whiteness'. - A lack of biblical and theological literacy related to a failure to theologically resource and engage lay people. - A culture of 'over-intellectualising' faith has fed a disconnect between 'scholarly' and 'ordinary' theology. - The perception that theology is not relevant to some in our Church.
+- A lack of biblical and theological literacy related to a failure to theologically resource and engage lay people. - A culture of 'over-intellectualising' faith has fed a disconnect between 'scholarly' and 'ordinary' theology. - The perception that theology is not relevant to some in our Church.